 -Effective July 1, Christophe Bernasconi will succeed Hans van Loon as Secretary General of the Hague Conference.

--Working Group V – Insolvency: The working group completed work on two projects: revisions to the Guide to Enactment of the Model Law on Cross-border Insolvency relating to the concept of Center of Main Interests (COMI), and revisions to the Legislative Guide on Insolvency Law regarding directors’ obligations in the period approaching insolvency.
+-Working Group V – Insolvency met in New York April 15-19.
+The working group completed work on two projects: revisions to the Guide to Enactment of the Model Law on Cross-border Insolvency relating to the concept of Center of Main Interests (COMI), and revisions to the Legislative Guide on Insolvency Law regarding directors’ obligations in the period approaching insolvency.
 The Commission will review these instruments in July.

--Working Group VI – Security Interests: This group completed a draft of Technical Legislative Guidance on the Implementation of a Security Rights Registry.
+-Working Group VI – Security Interests met in New York April 8-12.
+This group completed a draft of Technical Legislative Guidance on the Implementation of a Security Rights Registry.
 This product will also be reviewed at the upcoming Commission meeting.

 Meetings of the State Department Advisory Committee on Private International Law:

--The Study Group on Online Dispute Resolution will meet on May 8.
+-The Study Group on Family Law will meet on July 12.